Ventilated facades – exa | TECH |

-3. The inner leaf accumulates internal heat in winter.
+3. The inner layer accumulates internal heat in winter.

 4. Less condensation and moisture problems due to the constantly renewed air.

-5. The outer leaf works as a protective barrier against atmospheric agents (wind, rain...); this is known as the “Rain Screen” effect.
+5. The external layer of the system works as a protective barrier against atmospheric agents, an effect known as “RAIN SCREEN”.

 Types of ventilated facades

-If one had to classify the different types of ventilated facades, they could be classified in accordance with the material, finish or fixing system. exa-TECH ventilated facades are the best choice in building construction and rehabilitation because of their great resistance to UVA rays, extensive durability and near-zero water absorption.
+If we were to classify the types of ventilated facades, we could categorise them according to their material, finish or fixing system.
+The exa-TECH ventilated facades are the best option in the construction and renovation of buildings thanks to their high resistance to UV rays, high durability and almost zero water absorption.